 Kendall Morton knows this …

-“By providing useful content to the press on a regular basis, I have moved from being just another business to a trusted expert in the home care industry.
+“By providing useful content to the press on a regular basis, we have moved from being just another business to being a trusted expert in the home care industry.
 Now the media call me for comment.
 It’s terrific!”

 Kendall Morton, Director